This blog may contain affiliate links. Read our disclosure policy for more info.

 21. Eat a New York Bagel from Liberty Bagel

-Liberty Bagels are known for their kettle-boiled bagels and homemade cream cheese.
+Liberty Bagels is known for its kettle-boiled bagels and homemade cream cheese.
 They’re famous for having the BEST bagels in New York and after having eaten them ourselves, we have to agree!

 There’s one on Broadway, one on Fifth Avenue, and one in Midtown, about a 10-minute walk from the Empire State Building.
 So if you’re staying in New York, chances are you’ll be close to a location!